Silvenga/silvenga.com/src/posts/archive/event-viewer-warnings.md

+---
-Title: WHEA Event Viewer Warnings
+title: WHEA Event Viewer Warnings
-Description: A corrected hardware error has occurred...
+description: A corrected hardware error has occurred...
 ---

 I've been trying to debug any problem that makes my daily driver PC unstable.
 Previously, I debugged a [crash in KeePass](./keepass-crash.md) occurring whenever my machine went into power savings.
 It turned out the crash was from from an audio driver (this will be important later).

 A couple days later, I started seeing the following error, one or two an hour.